 Dealer Tire has been a U.S. Bank customer since 2012.
 In 2015, we began to look for ways to shift from a burdensome paper process for expenses to an automated solution that would better align with the rest of our business systems.

-The solution would need to support expense claims and card reconciliation, providing end-users with a simple and efficient process while supporting management’s need to expand into global markets with enhanced visibility and control.
+The solution would need to support expense reporting and card reconciliation, providing end-users with a simple and efficient process while supporting management’s need to expand into global markets with enhanced visibility and control.
 We also needed the reassurance that the card program would support domestic and international travel needs as well as B2B repair and maintenance expenses incurred in the field and at our distribution centers.

-Our solution with U.S. Bank and Chrome River gives us automation and mobility along the entire expense claim process, including Chrome River STATEMENTS, a feature that groups transactions based on the cycle date, eliminating cardholder guess work.
+Our solution with U.S. Bank and Chrome River gives us automation and mobility along the entire expense report process, including Chrome River STATEMENTS, a feature that groups transactions based on the cycle date, eliminating cardholder guess work.
 This significantly reduces the time our team spends on the expense process every month, and shifts work to end users without burdening them, freeing up management to focus on spend analytics to grow the business.
 At last we have a streamlined process that works for all of us, from end-users to approvers to the CFO; the process is easy and delivers so much more control and visibility.
 This, coupled with a card program that can span across all our purchasing needs, gives us the insights and confidence we require to expand the program with our business.

 To make this program work, we made some very forward-thinking decisions as we implemented it.
 Given the magnitude of the changes, we first migrated to the U.S. Bank card program, then introduced Chrome River online expense reporting.
 We needed to take baby steps with the existing manual process and both partners accommodated us.